Veronica0206/Extension_projects/README.md

 will add later.

 In addition,
-- Project 4 documents how to use latent Kappa statistics to quantify the agreement between latent groups obtained from two clustering algorithms and the corresponding simulation studies.
+- Project 4 documents how to use latent Kappa statistics (Dumenci, 2011) to quantify the agreement between latent groups obtained from two clustering algorithms and the corresponding simulation studies.
 - Project 5 documents how to use growth mixture models, EFA and SEM forests to perform holistic assessments when exploring possible sub-groups of (joint) development and provide recommendations for real-world analyses.